 Both the FLSA and MWA currently contain the same minimum wage rate (i.e., \$7.25 per hour).
 Some of the MWA's overtime compensation requirements are identical to the requirements of the FLSA.
 For example, the MWA has no companion to the FLSA's computer employee exemption.
-Thus, an employee may be exempt from the FLSA's overtime compensation requirement as an exempt computer employee.
+Thus, an employee may be exempt from the

+FLSA's overtime compensation requirement as an exempt computer employee.

 Nevertheless, because the MWA does not contain a computer employee exemption, the employer still may be obligated to pay the employee overtime compensation under state law.
+In addition, a series of recent Pennsylvania Supreme Court decisions have established a number of areas where the requirements of the MWA and FLSA differ, with the MWA providing more rights and protections for employees than the FLSA does.
 We will discuss each of the primary areas where federal and state overtime law differs in the sections that follow.